Table of Contents Show

 A Speedrun of the Egoic Growth

-This has been a long recovery and spiritual journey.
+It has been a long recovery and spiritual journey to finally find some peace and wholeness.
 Because my dumbass brain, my default setting was needing to learn things “my way,” all at once, and everything before I could fully commit.
 Ego and intellect had been teaming up to speedrun emotional and spiritual growth, so I could feel comfortable in my responsibilities, faults, and giftings.
 The last few years have brought on a level of hyper-awareness that alcohol once solved, and I was stepping off the hamster wheel of hyper-intellectualization.

-I had terms, language, theology, exegesis, an authentic marketing business, and a freaking personal development framework.
-Faking it to make it was something I had told my step-father almost two years ago, I can’t afford to do… and still had been doing it.
+I had terms, language, theology, exegesis, an “authentic” marketing and development business, and a freaking personal development framework.
+“Fake it until you make it” was something I had told my step-father almost two years ago, I couldn’t afford to do… and still had been doing.
 Doing everything in my head was a really bad habit that got more complicated later in life.

-There were plenty of outside circumstances and situations that exaggerated it.
-People I had put myself with that didn’t help, and some who caused unneeded harm.
-However, I had put myself there and have learned how and why I dragged myself through it all, and how much I was hurting people, too.
-I can’t believe how blind I was, and, if I’m honest, more layers are coming off.
-Even those “unfair” situations taught me about my past and the behavior I inflicted on others.
+Clearly, I had put myself there and needed to learn how and why I dragged myself through it all, and how much I had also hurt people.
+There was much more I was blind to than I could have imagined back then.
+Even all the “unfair” situations taught me about my past and the behavior I had once inflicted on others: “your sin will find you out” (Numbers 32:23).
 There was no more room for either complaints or excuses.

-The number of lessons, synchornicities, and signs I was getting screamed there was ample room for growth.
-While I had grown a lot, and the path had finally been cleared for more, and it was time.
+The number of lessons, synchronicities, and signs I was getting screamed there was ample room for growth.
+While I had grown a lot, and the path had finally been cleared for more, it was time.

 Dopamine Detoxing & Layer Removal

-Over the last 40 days, I’ve been trying to both get more into the fellowship, serve authentically more, get over myself more, get healthy, and really move on to 2026.
+Over the last 40 days, I was trying to be more into the fellowship (AA), serve authentically and selflessly, get healthy, and really move on to 2026.
 Tapering down dopamine across multiple avenues was important, and getting over loneliness and codependency.
-Trying not to be a hermit and follow through on things I knew I was supposed to do was one half of life, while smoother that self-centered ego and distant ass was the other.
+Not hermiting and following through on obligations was one half of the work; reining in my self-centered ego and healing a broken heart was another.
 In short, it was a spiritual thing—I was still two halves, wavering between two sides.
 Before there were reasons and circumstances at play, sure, but those had come to an end.

 AA had been stripping layers away.
 My Higher Power and spiritual “program” were moving mountains.